mamund/vocabulary-manager/docs/vocabulary-manager-quick-start.md

 python vocab_builder.py my-vocabulary.md -o ./vocab-html
 ```

-The builder validates the source before generating HTML.
+The builder validates the vocabulary before generating the HTML.

-The output will look roughly like:
+The resulting directory will look roughly like:

 ```text
 vocab-html/